8 Essential Foot Care Tips for Improved Health in Seniors

 That can contribute to dangerous developments like blood clots.

-Circulation in senior feet can be improved with foot massages, elevating the lower legs when resting, and talking with their doctor about prescribing compression hose.
+Circulation in an older adult's feet can be improved with foot massages, elevating the lower legs when resting, and discussing compression hose with their doctor.

 Recommended for you: